 The CDC reports that reckless driving is one of the top 10 causes of car accidents among teenagers.
-However, it isn’t only teenaged drivers who have to be concerned.
-Reckless driving accounts for roughly one third of all automotive accident fatalities in the United States, and unfortunately, Oklahoma is no exception.
+However, it isn’t only teenage drivers who have to be concerned.
+Reckless driving accounts for roughly one-third of all car accident fatalities in the United States, and unfortunately, Oklahoma is no exception.

 Breaking the Speed Limit in Oklahoma